Attested: (1) Ptolemy 2,3,9 Κορια, a πολις of the Δαμνονιοι

 (3) RC Corie; Vindolanda tablets 154,175,266,312 Coris

-(2) Probably the hillfort on Arthur's Seat in Edinburgh, at NT276728, because this is a better πολις called Κορια than either Borthwick Castle suggested by Marx (2013) or the Roman fort at Inveresk suggested by Marx (2013).
+(2) Probably the hillfort on Arthur's Seat in Edinburgh, at NT276728, because this is a better πολις to be called Κορια than either Borthwick Castle suggested by Marx (2013) or the Roman fort at Inveresk suggested by Marx (2013).